Considerations for Long Running Jobs in Ephemeral Environments

 combine_batch_results()

-Kill it, restart it on a completely different machine, and it picks up right where it stopped.
+You can kill it, restart it on a totally different machine, and it picks up where it left off.

 1